SierraTecnologia/Facilitador/docs/inspiracao/decoy/views.md

 ## Overriding a Decoy partial

 You can override any of the Decoy partials on a per-controller basis.
-This is done by creating a file structure within a controller's views directory that matches the decoy views structure.
+This is done by creating a file structure within a controller's views directory that matches the facilitador views structure.
 Any mirrored path will be used in place of the Decoy partial.
 For instance, if you create a file at `/resources/views/admin/articles/shared/pagination/index.php` you can customize the pagination partial JUST for the articles controller.

 In addition, you can override a partial for ALL controllers through built in [Laravel functionality](http://laravel.com/docs/packages#package-views).
-For instance, change the sidebar with a file at `/resources/views/vendor/decoy/layouts/sidebar/_sidebar.haml`.
+For instance, change the sidebar with a file at `/resources/views/vendor/facilitador/layouts/sidebar/_sidebar.haml`.

 ## Sidebar